 This easy tomato soup recipe lasts up to a week in the refrigerator when stored in an air-tight container.
 You can also freeze the soup for 3-4 months, and defrost it anytime you’re in the mood for a hearty meal.

-What to Serve This Best Tomato Soup Recipe With
+What to Serve With Tomato Soup

 Croutons – You can buy pre-packaged croutons and sprinkle them on top.
 I also like cutting up artisan bread (French loaf, baguette, ciabatta, etc.) and toasting it in a pan with olive oil and salted butter.
 The bread cubes get crispy on the outside, but remain chewy on the inside – the perfect combo!